Dipole magnet: Dipole magnets in accelerators

 (in SI units).
 In the case of a particle accelerator dipole magnet, the charged particle beam is bent via the cross product of the particle's velocity and the magnetic field vector, with direction also being dependent on the charge of the particle.

 The amount of force that can be applied to a charged particle by a dipole magnet is one of the limiting factors for modern synchrotron and cyclotron proton and ion accelerators.
 As the energy of the accelerated particles increases, they require more force to change direction and require larger B fields to be steered.
 Limitations on the amount of B field that can be produced with modern dipole electromagnets require synchrotrons/cyclotrons to increase in size (thus increasing the number of dipole magnets used) to compensate for increases in particle velocity.
 In the largest modern synchrotron, the Large Hadron Collider, there are 1232 main dipole magnets used for bending the path of the particle beam, each weighing 35 metric tons.

+In modern particle accelerators, dipole magnets are powered by highly stable current-controlled power supplies, effectively operating as precision DC current generators.
+Since the magnetic field produced by an electromagnet is directly proportional to the current flowing through its coils, the stability and noise performance of the power supply are critical parameters.
+Typical requirements for synchrotron light sources and similar facilities demand long-term current stability better than 10 parts per million (ppm) over 8 to 24 hours, while accuracy is generally better than 100 ppm.
+Such stringent specifications ensure that the magnetic field remains sufficiently stable to preserve the beam trajectory and quality during accelerator operation.

 Other uses

 Other uses of dipole magnets to deflect moving particles include isotope mass measurement in mass spectrometry, and particle momentum measurement in particle physics.

-Such magnets are also used in traditional televisions, which contain a cathode ray tube, which is essentially a small particle accelerator.
+Such magnets are also used in traditional televisions, which contain a cathode-ray tube, which is essentially a small particle accelerator.
 Their magnets are called deflecting coils.
 The magnets move a single spot on the screen of the TV tube in a controlled way all over the screen.